-Kenny Everett said of him 'He was the first person to have fun on radio', but even though he inspired many broadcasters and musicians it is the incredible impact Jackson still has on his family over thrity years since his death which proves the most fascinating.
+Kenny Everett said “He was the first person to have fun on radio”, but even though he inspired many broadcasters and musicians, it’s the incredible impact Jackson still has on his family nearly 40 years since his death which proves the most fascinating.

-Jackson's career in entertainment spanned fifty years and he is recognised today in the Sony Radio Hall of Fame.
-Jackson formed his band in the thirties and was a regular at London's Dorchester Hotel.
-He became a disc jockey in 1948 on the BBC Light Programme and his programmes featured a mix of linking his voice with comedy clips and popular music.
-According to his grandson Marc he was the first broadcaster in Britain to introduce the technique of sampling and to present a "clip show" programme.
-He is also often cited as the man who gave the BBC the nickname 'Auntie' and the first voice heard on ITV.
+Originally a 1930s trumpeter and dance bandleader, Jack Jackson's career in entertainment spanned 50 years, after he became a pioneering disc jockey in 1948 on the BBC Light Programme.
+His programmes mixed his voice with comedy clips and pop music.
+He’s also often cited as the man who gave the BBC the nickname 'Auntie' and was the first voice heard on ITV.

-Jack Jackson's died in 1978, but over thirty years later his spirit is very much alive in the daily life of generations of Jacksons.
-His memory has touched every branch of the Jackson family tree and as this programme reveals they all respond to his influence in a variety of interesting and different ways.
+Jack Jackson died in 1978, but over 30 years later his spirit is very much alive in the daily life of generations of Jacksons.
+This programme reveals how they all respond to his influence in a variety of interesting and different ways.

 First broadcast on BBC Radio 4 in 2011